 Along the way, we prepare our own breakfast and lunch (bread rolls with a meat and salad) and often dinner when not sampling one of the local eating facilities

 Paris was our first major European city and we were not disappointed.
 Over the three days we visited the Georges Pompidou Centre, a tour of the Palace of Versailles and a night tour of the Illuminations.
-We also visited the Eiffel tower, the Tomb of the Unknown Soldier and had our first experience of a pedestrian negotiating a large roundabout and trying not to get hit by the cars at the Arc de Triumph.
+We also visited the Eiffel tower, the Tomb of the Unknown Soldier and had our first experience as a pedestrian negotiating a large roundabout and trying not to get hit by the cars at the Arc de Triumph.
 Later we found out there was an under-road tunnel.
 Our courier Rod House was a funny guy.
 The climb up the Eiffel Tower was our first exposure to climbing endless stairs and what we later termed “AFS” as elevators had not been retrofitted to the older churches etc. Finally, a tour of Notre Dame.
 The tour of Versailles was terrific on a somewhat wet and cloudy day as was other highlights, the left bank, Maxims etc At this time, I said we would be back, but it was not until 32 years had passed.

 Day 4 and 5 Lyon and surrounds We set off from Paris on a cloudy but bright day and soon were walking on the red granite of the main Lyon Square.
 In the distance, you could see the church on the hill La Basilique Notre Dame de Fourvière.
 We had an interesting encounter when we stopped the bus for lunch.
 After setting up and getting things underway, we noticed some demonstrators.
 We later found out they were supporting World Hunger.
 I was also amazed at the fountain in another square, the Bartholdi Fountain, called the “Char triumphant de la Garonne”, a woman and small child are in a chariot drawn by four water horses.
 No photos though until I went back in 2016.
 That night we had the first of 2 nights in a special stopover in the Beaujolais District in the Chateau de Cruix.
 Linda and I were bunked in one of the old Nuns cells.
 We also had a wine tasting.
 The next day we were off to the Ponte de Guarde, a notable Roman Aqueduct.
 Workplace Health and Safety had not visited this area and we walked along the top without any restraints.
 Ahh those were the days.